 COVID-19 Can Affect Long-term Lung Health

-As the lung damage becomes more severe, respiratory failure can happen, which is a common cause of death among those infected with COVID-19.
+As the lung damage becomes more severe, it cannot sustain its job anymore to provide oxygen to the blood.
+This condition, also known as respiratory failure or acute respiratory distress syndrome (ARDS), is the most common cause of death among those infected with COVID-19.

 Patients who experience severe symptoms are usually put on ventilators in order for them to breathe.
+The ventilators serve as your temporary lungs, preventing the drop in oxygen levels that can damage your vital organs.
 But if the infection can’t be contained, blood eventually fills their lungs, and then they can no longer breathe as a result.

 Additionally, if a person survives the virus, they’re usually left with scar tissue or lesions on their lungs, similar to those who were infected by SARS (Severe Acute Respiratory Syndrome).
 This means that they can potentially have respiratory problems down the road, even if they recover.

 While a person’s lungs are the primary target of COVID-19, this does not mean that the effects of the virus are limited to a person’s respiratory system.